James-Burch/Project-3/README.md

 | If there is a username already in use | I signed up using a username, then tried to signup again using the same username | Console to exit the signup process and print to user that username already exists and prompt to signup again or login | Pass |
 | Error messages work | Enter an invalid number when selecting a workout, enter '4' which is not an option | Error message suggesting the user needs to enter 1,2 or 3 to select a workout type | Pass |

+### Pep8 CI Python Code Validation
+- I have entered my code into the pep8 CI python code validation to check for any invalid code or indentantion in my code, there were some indentation errors and areas that needed adjusting to be valid.
+I fixed these errors in the validation checker and copied the new valid code back to my workspace.
 ## Bugs and Fixes
 ### Identified bug where workout data always overrides the previous workout data instead of storing extra
 - I have been unable to fix this bug due to the chosen layout and append statments I have used to create my program, despite this bug the program still works and functions showcasing my Python skills.